What do we live for?

 Mieko Kamiya

-Nick mentions Mieko Kamiya, a Japanese author who wrote about ikigai, and who he regards as the mother of ikigai psychology.
-Gordon agrees about Kamiya’s importance and shares a memorable quote from her book: “Maybe the only people who really feel ikigai are those people with terminal cancer.”
-She thought this might be the case because people get caught up in their daily lives and forget what’s really important -- but if they are more aware that they have limited time to live, they would focus more on activities that make them feel more alive.Gordon’s interviews
+Gordon acknowledges the profound impact of Mieko Kamiya, a Japanese author who wrote about ikigai, and shares a memorable quote from her book: “Maybe the only people who really feel ikigai are those people with terminal cancer.”
+Kamiya proposed this idea because she believed that individuals often become absorbed in the routine of daily life and lose sight of what truly matters.
+However, if they become aware of their limited time left to live, they may prioritise activities that ignite a sense of vitality and aliveness.

 Cross-cultural concept